 The Board of Directors has empowered its Executive Committee to act when the Board of Directors is not in session, during which time the Executive Committee possesses all of the Board's powers in the management of the business and affairs of M&T Bank Corporation, except as otherwise limited by law.
 Messrs.
-Wilmers (Chairman), Baird and Hodgson served as members of the Executive Committee during 2016.
-Mr. Hodgson passed away on December 26, 2016.
-Messrs.
-Wilmers and Baird each currently serve as a member.
-The Executive Committee did not meet in 2016.
+Wilmers (Chairman), Baird and Brady served as members of the Executive Committee during 2017.
+On December 20, 2017, following the death of Mr. Wilmers, the Board of Directors reconstituted the Executive Committee and Messrs.
+Sadler (Chairman), Baird, Brady and Jones were appointed as the members of the Executive Committee, and each currently serves as a member.
+The Executive Committee did not meet in 2017.

 The Executive Committee is governed by a written charter approved by the Board of Directors.
-The Executive Committee Charter is available on M&T's website at www.ir.mtb.com/corpgov.cfm.
+The Executive Committee Charter is available on M&T's website at www.ir.mandtbank.com/corpgov.cfm.